816 Cloverdale Ave. and 3311 Oak St. – Two residential towers for 459 units with retail at grade and two levels of underground parking

 Building A – (23 storeys) contains 256 – market rental units and Building B – (21 storeys) contains 203 market condo units and a podium section with a green space on the roof.

-MVCCA has completed Saanich Planning’s request for our comments.
-We have sent in our support for the project and our concerns for the long term planning of the Uptown Douglas area. – link –
+MVCCA has completed Saanich Planning’s request for our comments by12 Dec.
+2025.
+We have sent in our support for the project and our concerns for the long term planning of the Uptown Douglas area. – document link –

 Dec.
-9th 2025 Open House link to the PowerPoint slides from yesterday’s presentation.
+9th 2025 Open House link to the PowerPoint slides from presentation.

 Project Overview (as provided by the developer Nov.
 24, 2025)